CoinPaymentsNet/opencart-exchange-rates/README.md

 // Update Currencies<br />
 $controller->addPreAction(new Action('common/coinpayments_update'));

 Enjoy!
-Please contact support@coinpayments.net with any issues you may have.
+Please contact us at https://www.coinpayments.net/help-support with any issues you may have.

-Copyright (c) 2014 CoinPayments.net<br />
+Copyright (c) 2014-2017 CoinPayments.net<br />
 Copyright (c) 2013 John Atkinson (jga)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: